hackerjunkie/MinorReporting/notes/PwnCollege/7. Reverse Engineering/reverseengineering.md

 * See if you can reverse the algorithm from looking at the input and output
 * Still does not scale to complex algorithms

-Left off here on 16th of november 2022.

 #### Real world applications: